ponycloud/sparkle/doc/high-level-design.md

 ## Sparkle

 Holds the central database with configuration of physical machines, networks, storage, virtual machines and identities.
-It does not directly _tell_ any other component what to do, instead it publishes proposals and gathers results.

 ### Features